 This post may contain affiliate links to products I trust.
 This means if you make a purchase using the links I may receive a small commission at no extra cost to you.
 Thank you for the support!

 In this post, I talked to one of her students and asked questions you want to know the answers of.
+This is a legit proofread anywhere review and by no means includes any form of exaggeration.

 Before we dive into that, let us understand two types of proofreading jobs – general proofreading and transcript proofreading.
 While the earlier one is much broader and encompasses books, novels, blogs etc; the latter is a specialized niche (also, more chances of landing higher paying freelance proofreading jobs!).
 It involves proofreading court documents and transcripts.